Dougu-Asa/Dougu/documents/diary/google-sheets.md

 - AWS Lambda is more vulnerable than one might expect, even on the server don't store credentials

 ## Implementing a sheet in react native
 There is no easy build-in implementation of creating a table sheet with a frozen row and a frozen column, but luckily I found a solution [here](https://build.affinity.co/building-a-highly-responsive-sheet-view-with-react-native-51129ec34c63).
 That works pretty well.

-Good thing
+- sheets won't update when I add storages or change the organization data
+- equipment inside of containers aren't counted by the sheets